benbowes/zustand-context-api-pattern/README.md

 When adding a `<OtherComponentThatDoesNotUseZustand />` under the context api provider `<CountProvider />`, the `<OtherComponentThatDoesNotUseZustand />` does not re-render.
 It is not affected by changes in state by Zustand.
 This is very good!.

 You can check the console logs to see the results.

-Every component renders on first load.
-However, only the componets that use Zustand re-render, when the `CountProvider` is updated via Zustand.
+Every component renders on first load - expected.
+However, only the componets that subcribe to the Zustand store via the `useCountStore` hook re-render when the `CountProvider` is updated via the Zustand commands.

 # The key benefits of this pattern as listed here by [`tkdodo`](https://tkdodo.eu/blog/zustand-and-react-context) for this pattern are real.